Rudigus/omberma/README.md

 # omberma

+Disclaimer: I'm using a client-server model, so I'm not sure if decentralized networking is an appropriate wording.
+Still, what I wanted to convey was a network without the use of one central hosted server.
+The servers will be the players who host rooms.
+Also, there could be support for Dedicated Servers.
+I've considered the P2P model too, but it doesn't seem like a good choice for a fast game like Omberma.

 I'm interested in decentralized networking, so I'll try to learn about it and apply in this game.
 Also, I wanted to make a game to play with my friends on mobile (via wireless ad-hoc network), without the need for Internet access.
 The LAN system is basically done, but the game is bare-bones.

 Still, I would like to implement ways of connecting over the Internet too.
 Without a centralized server, that is.
 The server will still be one of the players.
 Based on my research, there are basically 3 ways (that I know) to accomplish what I want: